cgarey2014/Pi-Wazuh-Agent-Installer/README.md

 ```

 ### Make the Script Executable:
-Before running the script, they need to ensure that it has execute permissions.
+Before running the script, you need to ensure that it has execute permissions.
 They can do this by running:

 ```bash
 chmod +x pi_wazuh_setup.sh